DanySK/git-sensitive-semantic-versioning-gradle-plugin/README.md

     // Many project are versioned with tags named "vX.Y.Z", de-facto building valid SemVer versions but for the leading "v".
     // If it is the case for some project, setting this property to "v" would make these tags readable as SemVer tags. versionPrefix.set("")
+    // This reproduces the behavior of the plugin at version 0.x.y: ignores non-annotated (lightweight) tags. excludeLightweightTags()
 }
 ```